jbrzusto/shiftwrap/README.md

 immediately and stopped at the end of that shift.

-Optionally, shiftwrap can be configured to run a command when none of the wrapped services are running.
+Optionally, shiftwrap can be configured to run a command when none of the wrapped services are running - see the **Idle Handler** section below.
 A special case of this is to sleep the system between service shifts; informally: *when no wrapped service is running a shift, sleep*.
 This can be useful for energy-constrained settings.

 Shifts for your wrapped service `X` are defined in the file `/etc/shiftwrap/services/X.yml` (see below for the syntax).
 You can send commands to a running `shiftwrapd` to define new